paulwizviz/llm-api-examples/docs/ollama.md

 ### Go and Llama

 * [Example 1](../examples/gollama/ex1/main.go) - This demonstrates a text completion interaction with Llama via RESTFul API.
+* [Example 2](../examples/gollama/ex2/main.go) - This demonstrates a text completion interaction with Llama for streaming response.
-* [Example 2](../examples/gollama/ex2/main.go) - This demonstrates recognition of images.
+* [Example 3](../examples/gollama/ex3/main.go) - This demonstrates interaction with Llama asking about the feature of a picture.

 ### Using curl